Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 • North Route 1 - Islip Saddle (Hwy 2) to Little Jimmy Campground via the Pacific Crest Trail, to Mt.
 Islip - 7 miles rounds trip, 1500' gain (Robinson, Hike 77).

-• North Route 2 - Little Jimmy Campground service road (3N04 at Hwy 2 - mile marker 65.5) to Little Jimmy Trail Camp to Mt.
-Islip, - 5.6 miles round trip, 1250' gain (Schad, Area A-11, Trip 5).
+• North Route 2 - Little Jimmy Campground service road (3N04 at Hwy 2 - mile marker 65.5) to Little Jimmy trail camp to Mt.
+Islip - 5.6 miles round trip, 1250' gain (Schad, Area A-11, Trip 5).
 This trailhead is sometimes referred to as Pine Hollow, since it is opposite the now-removed Pine Hollow Picnic Area.

-• South Route 1 - Crystal Lake to Windy Gap via the Windy Gap Trail (See Windy Gap trail description), to Mt.
-Islip, down the Islip Ridge Trail and the Big Cienega Trail. - 7.5 miles, 2200' gain (See Big Cienega trail description) (Robinson, Hike 76 | Schad, 101, Trip 30).
+• South Route 1 - Crystal Lake to Windy Gap via Windy Gap Trail (See Windy Gap Trail description), to Mt.
+Islip, down Islip Ridge Trail and Big Cienega Trail - 7.5 miles round trip, 2200' gain (See Big Cienega Trail description) (Robinson, Hike 76 | Schad, 101, Trip 30).
 A variation of this route is to hike it as an out-and-back hike rather than a loop, using either route.
-The shortest of these is up the Windy Gap Trail and then to the Mt.
-Islip and back - 7 miles (Schad,Afoot and Afield, Area A-9, Trip 4).
+The shortest of these is up Windy Gap Trail and then to Mt.
+Islip and back - 7 miles round trip (Schad,Afoot and Afield, Area A-9, Trip 4).

-Related links on Dan's Hiking Pages:
+blogspot Related links on Dan's Hiking Blog:

 Links:

-• Hundred Peaks Section, Angeles Chapter, Sierra Club - "Mount Islip" - Driving directions and brief route descriptions (3 routes).
+• Hundred Peaks Section, Angeles Chapter, Sierra Club "Mount Islip" - Driving directions and brief route descriptions (3 routes).
 Good historical background.
-Corresponds with Alternate North Route 1: Their "Route 1."
-Alternate South Route 1: Their "Route 3."
-This site is the only place I found that describes the short route (their "Route 2").
-They place the distance at 2.5 miles round trip rather than my 3.0.
+Their Route 1 corresponds with my Alternate North Route 1.
+Their Route 3 corresponds with my Alternate South Route 1.
+This site is the only place I have found that describes the short route (their "Route 2").
+They place the distance at 2.5 miles round trip rather than my 2.8.

 Books:

-Last Hiked: September 6, 2003
+September 6, 2003

-Home | About Me | Hikes/Trails | Hike Log | Photos | Hiking Tips |
+Home | About | Hikes/Trails | Hike Log | Photos | Hiking Tips |

 Inspiration | News | Links